DECKED Acquires CargoGlide

 "We couldn't be more excited about joining the fast-growing team at DECKED.
 We have collaborated with DECKED in the past, and we are confident that together we can make even more useful products and a great place for our employees to work," said CargoGlide GM, Mike Wallace.

 Manufacturing and distribution will remain at CargoGlide in St. George, UT.
-The DECKED sales team will begin representing this new utline of DECKED products immediately.
+The DECKED sales team will begin representing this new line of DECKED products immediately.
 Dealers interested in selling CargoGlide can contact their DECKED representative or email [email protected].

 CargoGlide's WallSlide line of products is not included in the transaction.